Up to 50% off sofas & mattresses — limited‑time deals.

 • Less ideal for full-body lounging or long naps

-• Tight-back style offers fewer “melt-in” positions
+• Tight-back styling offers fewer curl-up positions

 Pros & Cons